inplayer-org/inplayer-ui/src/components/Header/Readme.md

-The Header represents a versatile component which can house a title or a TabNavigation, as well as a UserMenu.
+The Header represents a versatile component which can house a title or a TabNavigation, as well as a UserMenu and Additional User Menu.

 ```jsx static
 <Header